 The phrase "bee's knees" was often used to call something "the best," and was a popular saying during the Roaring Twenties, a decade of opulence, decadence, and despite Prohibition, craft cocktails.

 Back then, ingredients like honey, citrus, and other sweeteners or fruits were often mixed with the era's harsh spirits to "soften" them up, mask the bad flavors, and make the drinks more palatable.
 In the case of the Bee's Knees cocktail, the strong flavor of the lemon with the sweetness of the honey helped turn the notorious bathtub gin of the time into a tasty and popular tipple.

 |2 oz gin|

 Preparation: How to make a Bees Knees

-- Strain into a chilled coupe glass, and serve.
+- Strain into a chilled coupe or cocktail glass.

 - Garnish with a lemon twist and serve.